-The Hip Hop Architecture Camp is a registered trademark of BrandNu Design and national initiative of The Urban Arts Collective (UAC).
-The mission of The Hip Hop Architecture Camp is to utilize Hip Hop culture as a catalyst for introducing underrepresented youth to architecture and urban planning.
+The Hip Hop Architecture Camp is a national, award winning imitative sponsored by The Urban Arts Collective (UAC) and Autodesk.
+The Hip Hop Architecture Camp is to use Hip Hop culture as a catalyst for introducing underrepresented youth to architecture and urban planning.

 For additional information visit, www.HipHopArchitecture.com